LdB-ECM/Tiny-Renderer/README.md

 # Tiny Renderer or how OpenGL works: software rendering in 500 lines of code.
+>
-Modification of the great work of dmitry sokolov.
+Modification of the great work of dmitry sokolov ... see licence.txt